vivpp/BusinessAnalyticsProject/Pix-Plot/Readme.md

 Should you wish to run run the pre-processing stage please refer to the process.py file found in the utils folder

-Given you have the requirements installed below all you need to do is download the whole of the `pix-plot-AMGAN-output` folder to your system and in the terminal navigate to the directory where pix-plot has been saved using:
+Given you have the requirements installed below all you need to do is download the whole of the `pix-plot-AMGAN-output` folder and extract the files from the zip into your system.
+Then in the terminal navigate to the directory where pix-plot-AMGAN-ouput has been saved using:

 `cd pix-plot-AMGAN-output`